Almost surely: Throwing a dart

-Imagine throwing a dart at a unit square (a square with an area of 1) so that the dart always hits an exact point in the square, in such a way that each point in the square is equally likely to be hit.
+An example is throwing a dart at a unit square (a square with an area of 1) so that the dart always hits an exact point in the square, in such a way that each point in the square is equally likely to be hit.
 Since the square has area 1, the probability that the dart will hit any particular subregion of the square is equal to the area of that subregion.
 For example, the probability that the dart will hit the right half of the square is 0.5, since the right half has area 0.5.

-Next, consider the event that the dart hits exactly a point in the diagonals of the unit square.
-Since the area of the diagonals of the square is 0, the probability that the dart will land exactly on a diagonal is 0.
+The probability of the dart hitting exactly a point in the diagonals of the unit square is 0, since the area of the diagonals of the square is 0.
 That is, the dart will almost never land on a diagonal (equivalently, it will almost surely not land on a diagonal), even though the set of points on the diagonals is not empty, and a point on a diagonal is no less possible than any other point.